bergenrothn97/quiz1B_broken_app_assignment/README.md

 2) Project works correctly (8)

 Initiative
-1) Demnonstrate some form of initiative to help improve the app in some manner.
+1) Demonstrate some form of initiative to help improve the app in some manner.
 (5)

 This quiz is due by Wednesday